Croatia Airlines: Fleet renewal

 In October 2022, Croatia Airlines announced plans to reduce their fleet and replace all current aircraft with six new Airbus A220-300 by 2026.
 The airline decided against the competing Embraer E2 as it was able to use downpayments for a former and since cancelled orders for Airbus A319s nearly 15 years ago.
 In November 2022, it has been stated that the airline will operate up to 15 A220 aircraft with 9 additional aircraft to be leased.
 In January 2023, a lease was agreed for the first six aircraft of four A220-300 aircraft and two A220-100 aircraft.
 The lease was concluded with Air Lease Corporation Clover based in the Republic of Ireland as the lessor.

 In September 2023, Croatia Airlines sold and leased back its entire Airbus fleet from lessor World Star Aviation.
 Four Airbus A319 and one Airbus A320 were sold prior to the Airbus A220 delivery.
 In November 2023, Croatia Airlines has started retiring aircraft prior to its first Airbus A220 deliveries with the first aircraft to leave the fleet being an Airbus A319-100.
 The arrival of the first aircraft was confirmed for July 2024, while the second new A220 was expected at the end of the same year.
 The following six aircraft would be delivered in 2025, then four in 2026, and the last three in 2027.
 On 30 July 2024, first airplane named Zagreb, landed on Zagreb Airport.
 Second airplane arrived on 20 December 2024 and it was named Split.
 Third airplane arrived on 14 May 2025 and it was named Vukovar.
 Sixth airplane arrived on 30 August 2025, named Zadar.
+To coincide with the fleet renewal, a new visual identity including a revised logo and livery was unveiled, to be equipped on the new aircraft.